mbrsagor/streaming/README.md

 ### Create Database
-The roject I'm using MySql database.
+The project I'm using MySql database.
 If you would use to `mysql`database you should follow the `command`

 First you install `mysql` on your Machine/operating system.
-Here I don't explain `how to install mysql?` in your system.
+Here I don't explain `how to install mysql?` in your system. your may search google how to work it!

 <h2>How to create mysql database</h2>
 First go to your terminal then follow the command line